cosmin-marian/equal-experts/README.md

 (Integer is 10 because there were 10 numbers that were not altered in any way).

-Archive this as a separate file and send all three files to techtest@equalexperts.com

 ## Guidelines for offline code tests:

 You should not find this test to be particularly difficult.
 It is designed to be a straightforward coding exercise, and it should take you no more than 90 minutes.